CRM Maintenance: A Step by Step Guide on How to Clean & Maintain your CRM Database

 It’s time to clean up that CRM database!

 As you now know, bad data comes in many shapes and sizes.
-There are various ways to clean it as well – let’s have a look at what we recommend: data cleanse & standardise, match & deduplication, data verification and complete missing data.
+There are various ways to clean it as well – let’s have a look at what we recommend: data cleansing & standardise, match & deduplication, data verification and completing missing data.

 STEP 1: Data Cleanse & Standardisation